-- A high school diploma; - A Utah High School Completion Diploma, as defined by USBE - An Adult Education Secondary Diploma, as defined in State Board of Education rule; or

-• An employer-recognized, industry-based certificate that is: (i) likely to result in job placement; and (ii) included in the State Board of Education's approved career and technical education industry certification list.
+- A high school diploma; - A Utah High School Completion Diploma, as defined by USBE - An Adult Education Secondary Diploma, as defined in State Board of Education rule; or - An employer-recognized, industry-based certificate that is: (i) likely to result in job placement; and (ii) included in the State Board of Education's approved career and technical education industry certification list.

-In the 2022 - 2023 school year, 28,931 students were entered into a recovery program.
-Of those students 17,549 (61%) achieved their attainment goal.
-This is a 7% increase over last year and a 30% increase over the year before.
+In SY 2024, 13,692 students were entered into a recovery program.
+Of those students, 11,833 (86%) achieved their attainment goal.
+This is a 25% increase over last year.